-My mother always made it and I would not touch it with a ten foot pole.
+My mother always made it and I would not touch it with a ten-foot pole.
 My mom called it a boiled dinner, but there are a lot of different versions of that.
 My mom’s exact birthday was always a question in our house.
 It is the week of St. Patrick’s Day, so we celebrated her “birthday week.”
-My grandmother would joke she couldn’t be having birthday parties on St. Patrick’s day in Dorchester, Ma, it would just be too much.
+My grandmother would joke she couldn’t be having birthday parties on St. Patrick’s Day in Dorchester, MA, it would just be too much.
 So she joked that she lied on the birth certificate and said my mom was born on the 18th!
 My grandmother was a trip.

 The Chieftain Pub is closed on Sundays and I am all about the Sunday Dinner, so I needed to find an alternative.
-After a lot of research this is my go to recipe.
+After a lot of research this is my favorite recipe.
 My friend Kristen gave me this recipe and I love it.
-So on those Sundays when The Chieftain Pub is closed here is a recipe for you.
+So on those Sundays when The Chieftain Pub is closed, here is a recipe for you.
 And remember, everyone is Irish on St. Patrick’s Day.
 But the Irish love to have friends and raise a pint with anybody, so you can be Irish any day you want.

 May you be in heaven a full half hour before the devil knows your dead